basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 I am dictating this post at ten kilometers altitude on a flight home from Mexico, Blink Shell open on my iPhone while an agentic assistant running on my NixOS box shapes my sentences in real time.
 I am currently a little addicted to agentic coding: as soon as an idea pops into my head, I feel compelled to act on it immediately, even if that means hacking from a cramped seat in the sky.
 This is the workflow I have been refining after the experiments I described in [my agentic coding write-up]({{< ref "/post/agentic-coding" >}}) and the self-hosted AI obsession in [my local AI journey]({{< ref "/post/local-ai-journey" >}}).
-It's my contingency plan for those moments when a laptop simply isn't nearby—the rest of the time I'm still at a keyboard like any other developer.
+It's my contingency plan for those moments when a computer simply isn't nearby—the rest of the time I'm still at a keyboard like any other developer.
 It is a personal, mostly open stack: transcription, automation, and orchestration run on my own hardware, while the actual coding agent still calls into the best proprietary frontier model I can access.

 Earlier this autumn I switched from `Claude Opus 4.1` to OpenAI's `gpt-5-codex-high` for the heavy lifting.